mxndtaylor/WSL-DistroLauncher/README.md

 	```

 1. If you already have a copy of your tar.gz containing your distro, copy it into the root of the project and rename it to `install.tar.gz`.
-    > *Note*
+    > **Note**
     > if you are just wanting to work through the process I'd recommend extracting a ubuntu iso image and then compressing it back into a tar archive.
     > 1. download iso for your architecture here: https://ubuntu.com/download/desktop
     > 1. you can extract it using `7z` (`sudo apt-get install p7zip-full` in debian/ubuntu WSL)
     > 1. then compress it back with `tar` (`tar -czvf install.tar.gz /path/to/directory)

 1. If you ran `.\build.bat` again, you'll get a error stating you don't have a valid certificate.
 Generate a test certificate:
-    1. from the "Solution Explorer", open `DistroLauncher-Appx/MyDistro.appxmanifest`
+    a. from the "Solution Explorer", open `DistroLauncher-Appx/MyDistro.appxmanifest`
-    1. Select the Packaging tab:
+    a.
+Select the Packaging tab:
     ![MyDistro.appxmanifest package tab UI](./tutorial_assets/mydistro_appxmanifest_packing_tab_ui.png)
-    1. Select "Choose Certificate"
+    a. generate the certificate with default values:
+        i. select "Choose Certificate",
-    1. Click "Create Certificate..."
+        i. click "Create Certificate..."
-    1. Click "Okay"
+        i. click "Okay"
+        i. confirm that data has been filled in above the buttons, in the scroll area
+    a. add the thumbprint to the vcxproj file, to easily fetch the thumbprint from the same screen:
-    1. "View Full Certificate"
+        i. click "View Full Certificate"
-    1. go to the "Details" tab
+        i. go to the "Details" tab
-    1. scroll down to "Thumbprint" (at the bottom)
+        i. scroll down to and click on "Thumbprint"
-    1. click on "Thumbprint"
-    1. highlight and copy the value in the text box below the property list
+        i. highlight & copy the value that appeared in the text box below the property list and keep it handy
-    1. Click "Okay" on the certificate details window
+		i. click "Okay" on the certificate details window to close it
-    1. click "Okay" again, this time on the "choose a certificate" window
+	a. click "Okay" again, this time closing the "choose a certificate" window
+    a. put the thumbprint in `DistroLauncher-Appx\DistroLauncher-Appx.vcxproj`
+        i. open the file
-    1. open `DistroLauncher-Appx\DistroLauncher-Appx.vcxproj` and scroll down to (or search for) the `PackageCertificateThumbprint` element, and paste the thumbprint value in, replacing whatever was there.
+        i. scroll down to (or search for) the `PackageCertificateThumbprint` element
+        i. paste the thumbprint value into it, replacing anything that might have been there

 1. at this point the project should build successfully, you need only update your distro's details:

-	1. Edit your distribution-specific information in `DistributionInfo.h` and `DistributionInfo.cpp`.
+	a.
+Edit your distribution-specific information in `DistributionInfo.h` and `DistributionInfo.cpp`.
-		> *Note*
+		> **Note**
 		> The `DistributionInfo::Name` variable must uniquely identify your distribution and cannot change from one version of your app to the next.
-		> *Note*
+		> **Note**
 		> The examples for creating a user account and querying the UID are from an Ubuntu-based system, and may need to be modified to work appropriately on your distribution.

-	1. Add an icon (.ico) and logo (.png) to the `/images` directory.
+	a.
+Add an icon (.ico) and logo (.png) to the `/images` directory.
 The logo will be used in the Start Menu and the taskbar for your launcher, and the icon will appear on the Console window.
-		> *Note*
+		> **Note**
 		> The icon must be named `icon.ico`.

-	1. Pick the name you'd like to make this distro callable from the command line.
+	a.
+Pick the name you'd like to make this distro callable from the command line.
 For the rest of the README, I'll be using `mydistro` or `mydistro.exe`. **This is the name of your executable** and should be unique.

-	1. Make sure to change the name of the project in the `DistroLauncher-Appx/DistroLauncher-Appx.vcxproj` file to the name of your executable we picked in step 4.
+	a.
+Make sure to change the name of the project in the `DistroLauncher-Appx/DistroLauncher-Appx.vcxproj` file to the name of your executable we picked in step 3.
 By default, the lines should look like:
 	``` xml
 	<PropertyGroup Label="Globals">
 	  ...